ARTHANUR/random-jokes/README.md

 You may also see any lint errors in the console.

 ## Explaination :
-Jokes are generated using using joke api.
+Jokes are generated using using joke api 👻

 # Desktop View :